Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 To travel with your pet in the cabin, a fee of $50 USD is charged, payable in the local currency at the departure airport.
-Bookings need to be made though at least 48 hours in advance, with no more than six pets travelling on a single flight.
-The maximum weight is 8kg and pets need to travel in their carrier on the floor in front of you or on your lap.
+No more than six pets are permitted on a single flight.

 Click here for the full pet policy.